A summary of Visual Studio Code shortcuts starting with Alt

 Use $1 when replacing

-In fact, it can even do regular expression substitutions.
+In fact, it can even perform substitutions using regular expressions.

 This isn't a shortcut